seb-odessa/bigdata/README.md

 #hdfs
 Contains tool for
 - uploading local files to the (remote) HDFS.
-- dounloading frm the HDFS to the local filesystem
+- dounloading from the (remote) HDFS to the local filesystem

 Usage: